UntitledsTakenNOOOO/dehacked-attack/pk3-attack/README.txt

 * Hula Imp: An imp with a more tropical outfit.
 Statistically identical to the normal imp.
 * Sunglasses Zombie: A weaker and less deadly chaingunner that spawns with the rest but only drops a clip.
 * Slyor: An addition to the revenant spot, this monster shoots a volley of flames and fireballs that you should be wary of.

+JAMAL JONES (Doomkid, 2022):
+* Imp: Another nearly functionally identical but visually distinct imp variant.
+* Hazmat Zombie: A gunman, similar to the sunglasses zombie up above.
+Spawns with shotgunners for balance reasons.
+* Plasma Zombie: A 90-HP zombie with a plasma rifle.
+Spawns with chaingunners.
+* Blind Demon: Despite its supposed 'blindness', this monster can still see, and in fact, moves faster than the normal pinky demon.
+* Alien Imp: A green imp that attacks with imp fireballs and baron fireballs, making it much deadlier.
+* The Toxicacodemon and Flame Cacodemon are shared with Rowdy Rudy 2 - these will appear if either monster set is enabled.

 BOSSES:
 * Afrit (Scythe II, Deus Vult II, Survive in Hell, Resurgence): Its volley of fireballs is deadly; you're toast if you get too close.
 It has 2500 HP and can fly.